Learning-Augmented Scalable Linear Assignment Problem Optimization via Neural Dual Warm-Starts¶

 Background & Motivation¶

-Limitations of Prior Work: For \(N \geq 10^3\), the cubic complexity of LAPJV dominates real-time system latency.
-Neural alternatives may violate hard assignment constraints and are limited by \(\mathcal{O}(N^2 H)\) memory for edge features, restricting them to \(N \approx 2{,}000\) and thus unsuitable for truly large-scale applications.
+Limitations of Prior Work: When \(N \geq 10^3\), the cubic complexity of LAPJV dominates the latency of real-time systems.
+Conversely, neural alternatives often violate hard assignment constraints and struggle with \(N \approx 2{,}000\) scales due to the \(\mathcal{O}(N^2 H)\) memory requirements of edge features, making them unsuitable for truly large-scale applications.

-Key Challenge: There is a tension between exactness and scalability—incorporating neural networks into the solving process either breaks optimality or exhausts memory; omitting them entirely leaves the \(\mathcal{O}(N^3)\) search as a bottleneck.
+Key Challenge: A tension exists between precision and scalability.
+Integrating neural networks into the solving process often either compromises optimality or exhausts GPU memory.
+Without neural networks, the budget is consumed by the \(\mathcal{O}(N^3)\) search space.

-Key Insight: Leveraging LP duality, providing LAPJV with near-optimal feasible dual variables is equivalent to "restoring" the dual-ascent algorithm to a near-converged state, requiring only a few augmenting paths to complete the search.
-Thus, the neural network's role is not to replace the solver, but to predict good initial duals.
+Key Insight: Leveraging a fact from LP duality theory: providing LAPJV with a set of near-optimal feasible dual variables is equivalent to "resuming" the dual-ascent algorithm from a state near convergence.
+Thus, the neural network's role is to predict high-quality initial duals rather than replacing the solver.

-Core Idea: Use a row-independent RowDualNet to predict row potentials \(\hat{u}\), then construct column potentials \(\hat{v}\) via Min-Trick \(\hat{v}_j = \min_i (C_{ij} - \hat{u}_i)\) to ensure dual feasibility.
-A lightweight threshold-based fallback ensures that even poor predictions only degrade to cold start.
+Core Idea: Use a row-independent RowDualNet to predict row potentials \(\hat{u}\), then constructively derive column potentials \(\hat{v}\) via the Min-Trick \(\hat{v}_j = \min_i (C_{ij} - \hat{u}_i)\) to ensure dual feasibility.
+A lightweight threshold-based fallback is employed so that poor predictions merely revert to a cold-start.

 Method¶